ChristianLempa/cheat-sheets/README.md

 [Christian Lempa](https://github.com/xcad2k) is a 35 year-old tech enthusiast from Germany who loves to inspire and educate people in IT.
 He created cheat sheets and documentation at [https://github.com/xcad2k/cheat-sheets](https://github.com/xcad2k/cheat-sheets) as free resources to be used in specific use cases.
 If you're searching for detailed, in-depth tutorials on some tools or technologies, check out his YouTube Channel: [The Digital Life](https://www.youtube.com/channel/UCZNhwA1B5YqiY1nLzmM0ZRg).

 Several of the cheat sheets included here are adapted from the excellent library of cheat sheets created and maintained by Randy at [QuickRef.ME](https://quickref.me) (also released under the MIT license).
 Randy doesn't even know he contributed to this repository but his use of an open source license enabled effortless collaboration.

+## Why

+You may ask yourself, "Why does this repository even exist?
+What good is it?".
+Yes, there are many "cheat-sheet" repositories, some of them quite mature.
+What is the purpose of yet another cheatsheet repo?
+We believe this repository provides additional value in several ways detailed below.

+### CommonMark specification conformance

+First, some history.
+For a thorough read, visit the [CommonMark website](https://commonmark.org).

+Quoting from the CommonMark spec's introduction:

+> Markdown is a plain text format for writing structured documents, based on conventions for indicating formatting in email and usenet posts.
+It was developed by John Gruber (with help from Aaron Swartz) and released in 2004 in the form of a [syntax description](http://daringfireball.net/projects/markdown/syntax) and a Perl script (`Markdown.pl`) for converting Markdown to HTML.
+In the next decade, dozens of implementations were developed in many languages.
+Some extended the original Markdown syntax with conventions for footnotes, tables, and other document elements.
+Some allowed Markdown documents to be rendered in formats other than HTML.
+Websites like Reddit, StackOverflow, and GitHub had millions of people using Markdown.
+And Markdown started to be used beyond the web, to author books, articles, slide shows, letters, and lecture notes.
+> ...
+> Because there is no unambiguous spec, implementations have diverged considerably.
+As a result, users are often surprised to find that a document that renders one way on one system (say, a GitHub wiki) renders differently on another (say, converting to docbook using pandoc).
+To make matters worse, because nothing in Markdown counts as a "syntax error", the divergence often isn't discovered right away.

+Authors of markdown documents often write and test their markdown only to verify that it displays correctly in the system they are using.
+For example, many authors using Github only verify their markdown on Github using a browser.
+Github flavored markdown contains many extensions that are not supported in other markdown systems.
+Markdown written to conform with a particular extension or flavor is not portable and when other viewers or systems attempt to display such markdown it can fail in a variety of ways.

+To overcome this problem, the CommonMark markdown specification was written and it has been widely adopted.
+This repository utilizes markdown for all of the cheat sheets and every effort has been made to conform with the [CommonMark Spec](https://spec.commonmark.org).
+As such, these cheat sheets are not only portable but can be viewed by any markdown editor/viewer that conforms to that specification.

+### Tags

+[Markdown](text/markdown.md) supports the inclusion of tags in a [YAML](text/yaml.md) prelude.
+Our cheat sheets utilize tags extensively in an attempt to enhance the inter-relationships and qualitative properties of each.
+Some markdown viewers, like Obsidian, can take advantage of tags to highlight aspects and relationships between elements in a collection.

+Tags are an important but often overlooked feature in note-taking and personal knowledge management systems.
+For example, the Zettelkasten method can be enhanced greatly through the use of tags.
+Too often knowledge management systems utilize categories rather than tags, ignoring the fact that many elements have cross-category relationships.

+### Backlinks

+Quite a bit of effort has gone into creating internal links between these cheatsheets.
+These are referred to as *Backlinks* in some systems.
+The incorporation of backlinks enables a "What links here" capability that can be exploited by viewers.

+### Wikipedia style introductory matter

+In addition to providing a quick overview of usage, these cheatsheets often include a prefatory explanation of the subject, its history, origin, evolution, and use.
+Often times this is just the opening paragraph of the corresponding Wikipedia article.
+Our cheatsheets provide a context in which to view the subject.

 ## Usage